cogent3/cogent3/tests/test_util/test_table.rst

     Traceback (most recent call last):
     ValueError: invalid literal for int() with base 10: 'a'

-We also test the reader function for a '\t' delimited format with missing data at the end.
+We also test the reader function for a tab delimited format with missing data at the end.

 .. doctest::